 On January 24, 2014, the Company closed a three-year unsecured senior note financing for \$300,000 with a private investment firm.
-Per the note agreement, the \$300,000 is the first of six-staged loans for total aggregate proceeds of up to \$2 million.
+Per the note agreement, the \$300,000 is the first of six-staged loans for total aggregate proceeds of \$2 million.
 The note bears interest at 15%, payable at the end of each quarter.
-Interest of \$30,360 had been paid and expensed during the nine months ended September 30, 2014.
+Interest of \$7,860 had been accrued and paid as of March 31, 2014.

-Repayment of all amounts owed under the note is guaranteed by Goldrich Placer LLC, the Company's wholly owned subsidiary, which in turn owns a 50% interest in Goldrich NyacAU Placer LLC.
+Repayment of all amounts owed under the note are guaranteed by Goldrich Placer LLC, the Company's wholly owned subsidiary, which in turn owns a 50% interest in Goldrich NyacAU Placer LLC.
 See Note 6 Joint Venture.